What Is OSHAEDUCATIONCENTER.COMSM?

 - OSHA 1926 Standards Training

 Upon successful completion of these trainings, you will receive a temporary certificate of completion that can be downloaded immediately.
-This can serve as proof of course completion until your OSHA Education Center wallet card arrives in the mail.
+This can serve as proof of course completion until your official DOL card or OSHA Education Center wallet card arrives in the mail.

 How Do I Know Which OSHA Training Course to Take?